 Is it right for me?

 While the KAMRA® inlay is extremely advanced and effective, it may not be for everyone.
 Conditions such as dry eye syndrome, keratoconus, corneal injury or pregnancy can all disqualify you from safely undergoing this procedure.
 The best way to find out for sure if you are a candidate is to come in for a KAMRA® consultation.
-Our experts at Bausch and Jones Eye Associates are here to help you make the best decision for you and your vision.
+Our experts at Bausch Eye Associates are here to help you make the best decision for you and your vision.